|

 11 tips for social networking safety

 Social networking Web sites like MySpace, Facebook, Twitter, and Windows Live Spaces are services people can use to connect with others to share information like photos, videos, and personal messages.
 As the popularity of these social sites grows, so do the risks of using them.
 Hackers, spammers, virus writers, identity thieves, and other criminals follow the traffic.
-Read these tips to help protect yourself when you use social networks. ...
+Read these tips to help protect yourself when you use social networks.
+Use caution when you click links that you receive in messages from your friends on your social Web site.
+Treat links in messages on these sites as you would links in e-mail messages. ...

 Passwords